Vince-0/MSTeams-FreePBX/README.md

    - Restore `/etc/asterisk/` configuration from backup.
    - Reload FreePBX module state (`fwconsole chown && fwconsole reload`).

-4. **Post-upgrade patch**: After the Asterisk upgrade completes and the new version is confirmed running (`asterisk -V` matches the target major version), automatically proceed with the standard PJSIP patch build-and-deploy flow (same as running the script without `--upgrade-asterisk`), including `.ORIG` backups and matched-set deployment of `res_pjsip.so` + `res_pjsip_nat.so`.
+4. **Post-upgrade patch**: After the Asterisk upgrade completes and the new version is confirmed running (`asterisk -V` matches the target major version), automatically proceed with the standard PJSIP patch build-and-deploy flow (same as running the script without `--upgrade-asterisk`), including `.ORIG` backups and matched-set deployment of all `res_pjsip*.so` modules plus `chan_pjsip.so`.

 5. **Update `show_help()`**, `confirm_run_options()`, and the end-of-run summary to describe the new mode accurately.